Faustin Twagiramungu

-Faustin Twagiramungu (born 14 August 1945) is a Rwandan politician.
-He was Prime Minister from 1994 until his resignation in 1995, the first head of government appointed after the Rwandan Patriotic Front (RPF) captured Kigali.
-He then exiled himself to Belgium.
+Faustin Twagiramungu (14 August 1945 – 2 December 2023) was a Rwandan politician.
+He was Prime Minister of Rwanda from 1994 until his resignation in 1995, the first head of government appointed after the Rwandan Patriotic Front (RPF) captured Kigali.
+He soon came to disagree with the RPF's policies and actions, resigned and was placed under house arrest, but managed to leave the country and settle in Belgium.
+He continued his opposition activity against Paul Kagame's rule, subsequently returning to Rwanda and standing for elections, but without success.

 Early life and career

-Twagiramungu was born on 14 August 1944 in Cyangugu prefecture.
-Although Hutu in origin, Twagiramungu rejects the ethnic label and prefers to see himself as a Rwandan.
-Twagiramungu speaks Kinyarwanda, French, Swahili and English.
+Twagiramungu was born in Cyangugu prefecture on 14 August 1945.
+Although Hutu in origin, Twagiramungu rejected the ethnic label and preferred to see himself as a Rwandan.
+Twagiramungu spoke Kinyarwanda, French, Swahili and English.